 Student Eligibility Requirements Provided by the US Dept. of Higher Education:

-- Student has filed or eligible to file a Free Application for Federal Student Aid (FAFSA)
+- Student has filed a Free Application for Federal Student Aid (FAFSA)

 - Student is a U.S. citizen or eligible noncitizen